phuctranerp/odoowiki/MENU_MISSING.md

 ```

 #### Setting _parent_store = False
-SR faced the same issue (but in a different object) and this is how it had been fixed
+A friend of mine faced the same issue (but in a different object) and this is how it had been fixed
 ```
 from openerp.osv import osv
 import logging